Category: Issue Comments

 Issue Comments

-Therefore it is interesting to look at the price trend of some of these pairs.
+It is interesting to look at the price trend of some of the Straight/FixedReset pairs.
 We’ll start with GWO.PR.N / GWO.PR.I; the fund sold the latter to buy the former at a takeout of about $1.00 in mid-June, 2014; relative prices over the past year are plotted as:

 Click for Big

-Given that the current take-out is $2.27, this is clearly a trade that has not worked out very well.
+Given that the December month-end take-out was $2.95, this is clearly a trade that has not worked out very well.

 In July, 2014, I reported sales of SLF.PR.D to purchase SLF.PR.G at a take-out of about $0.15: